Assurance Claims

 audit.chi-squared-tail

-crates/paranoid-core/src/lib.rs; scripts/hallucination_check.sh; docs/reference/ai-review.md
+crates/paranoid-core/src/lib.rs; scripts/hallucination_check.sh; docs/reference/ai-review.md; core tests

 audit.serial-correlation-estimator

-crates/paranoid-core/src/lib.rs; docs/reference/ai-review.md; known-answer tests
+crates/paranoid-core/src/lib.rs; docs/reference/ai-review.md; core tests

 surface.no-browser-runtime